-Although a marriage in trouble is upsetting, it can often be repaired more easily than you think.
-The “honeymoon” phase in any committed relationship is not meant to last; eventually it becomes obvious that sharing a life with another person requires a special set of skills.
-Most couples start to come apart because our culture doesn’t teach us how to maintain and strengthen these bonds.
-The 7 ideas below, drawn from Dr. John Gottman’s four decades of renowned research put into practice with Dr. Julie Schwartz Gottman’s clinical methods, go a long way toward building the kind of relationship couples can rely on.
+The “honeymoon” phase in any committed relationship is not meant to last—eventually it becomes obvious that sharing a life with another person requires a special set of skills.
+Many couples start to come apart seven years after the wedding because our culture doesn’t teach us how to maintain and strengthen our emotional bonds.
+That’s where The Gottman Institute comes in.

 1. Seek help early.

-The average couple waits 6 years before seeking help for relationship problems.
-(And keep in mind, half of all marriages that end do so in the first 7 years).
+The average couple waits six years before seeking help for relationship problems.
+And keep in mind, half of all marriages that end do so in the first seven years.
 This means the average couple lives with unhappiness for far too long.
 If you feel there’s any sign of trouble in your marriage early on, seek help.

 2. Edit yourself.

-The happiest couples avoid saying every critical thought when discussing touchy topics, and they will find ways to express their needs and concerns respectfully without criticizing or blaming their partner.
+The most successful couples are kind to each other.
+They avoid saying every critical thought when discussing touchy topics, and they will find ways to express their needs and concerns respectfully without criticizing or blaming their partner.

 3. Soften your “start up.”